 More Information For…

-Click here for answers to Frequently Asked Monkeypox Questions
+Click here for answers to Frequently Asked Mpox Questions

-If you have symptoms of monkeypox or may have been exposed to someone with monkeypox – Call ahead to your health care provider’s office or urgent care center, tell them your concerns, and avoid close contacts with others until you can be evaluated.
+If you have symptoms of mpox or may have been exposed to someone with mpox – Call ahead to your health care provider’s office or urgent care center, tell them your concerns, and avoid close contacts with others until you can be evaluated.